bigmikeee/rock-paper-scissors-exercise/README.md

 # Usage

 No additional installation necessary.
+Open Terminal or Bash, and navigate to the directory where the repository is saved locally.
 Type the following code in your terminal, in order from the top down:

 ```sh
 conda activate my-game-env